jupyter-xeus/xeus-lua/README.md

 `xeus-lua` is a Jupyter kernel for Lua based on the native implementation of the Jupyter protocol [xeus](https://github.com/jupyter-xeus/xeus).

+## Disclaimer

+This is still under development and in progress.
+Things might change.
+The readme, conda integration and examples are still in development.

 ## Installation

 xeus-lua has **not yet** been packaged for the mamba (or conda) package manager, but will be soon.